shan-weiqiang/shan-weiqiang.github.io/_posts/2026-06-20-python-c-ctypes-handle-pool.md

 - Multiple C++ types share one `.so` and need **typed** handle dispatch.
 - Complex results should live as **pool-managed objects** with explicit `close()` / context managers.

-**When to prefer Part I instead:** tight integration with Python's object model (`PyTypeObject`, attributes, exceptions as first-class types).
+**When to prefer Part I instead:** tight integration with Python's object model (`PyTypeObject`, attributes, exceptions as first-class types) — or **Part VII pybind11** for the same integration with C++ and less boilerplate.

+**When to prefer Part VII instead of Part V:** you can compile a dedicated extension module and want native C++ classes without a C ABI shim or handle pool.

 **When to prefer Part IV alone:** plain C library, transient struct marshalling, no long-lived C++ objects.